 When you get the medication, there will be an information leaflet inside; this will provide details of the range of side effects which have been noted in the past ranging from those which are quite rare to those which are far more common.

 Finally, all pharmacists are highly trained on the subject of drugs and medication and will be able to give you advice about whether driving is contraindicated.

 With our busy modern lives, it's all too easy to pop a prescription pill and then jump behind the wheel of the car without a second thought.
-However, the effects of medication can be very significant and lead to deadly consequences if an individual drives whilst under the influence.
-It may be unintentional but the outcome is the same therefore it's essential to always think twice before driving if you have taken any kind of drug, prescribed or otherwise.
+However, the effects of medication can be very significant and lead to deadly consequences if an individual drives while under the influence.
+It may be unintentional but the outcome is the same, so it's essential to think twice before driving if you have taken any kind of drug, prescribed or otherwise.